I’ve toyed with the idea of a boy-zillian for a while now, so last Sunday I finally took a deep breath and had it done.

 Ten Minutes in the Valley

 Again, dread besieged me.
 Elaine was about to witness my butt crack.
-In my life, not many people have witnessed my butt crack, it is, contrary to popular belief, not exhibited all that often.
+In my life, not many people have witnessed my butt crack, it is, contrary to urban legend, not exhibited all that often.
 Bum cheeks, maybe, butt crack, no. However, by now it was clear that Elaine is quite the consummate professional, and turning on my stomach I found myself relieved to remove my privates from her sight.

 “Put your legs here”, she said as she tapped on the back of my knees and then on the bed, a position that had me open my legs just a little.
 Gloved fingers gently pulled my cheeks apart for a little room to move and in a few brisk strokes the wax was applied.
 Swiftly, and surprisingly quite without pain, the undergrowth was cleared from the valley.
 Whether she was just such an expert, or whether my mind blanked out the embarrassing experience, I now cannot say, but I couldn’t feel the details of which part she was working on.

 As the quickest section of the entire adventure, she was done in what felt like 5 minutes and asked me to turn back over.
-A quick rub of soothing oil on all the waxed areas tied up the treatment, and an hour after I walked into Strip at The Curve, I was smooth from chest to… erm, coxis.
+A quick rub of soothing oil on all the waxed areas tied up the treatment, and an hour after I walked into Strip at The Curve, I was smooth from chest to… erm, coccyx.